Cultural Formation

 Matthew Rose (208 pgs., Yale University Press)

-Hailed by Ezra Klein and Rod Dreher as important books for understanding the contemporary Right.
+Hailed by Ezra Klein and Rod Dreher as a necessary book for understanding the contemporary Right.

 Where did the Alt-right come from?
 Scholar Matthew Rose chronicles the 5 primary thinkers behind the philosophy of the radical right.
 You may not have heard of them.
 Most haven’t.
 But, in a post-2016 world, their ideas shape our political moment.